MarathonLabs/marathon/docs/runner/android/configure.md

 ### Enable window animations

-By default, marathon uses `--no-window-animation` flag.
+By default, marathon uses the `--no-window-animation` flag.
 Use the following option if you want to enable window animations:

 <Tabs>
 <TabItem value="YAML" label="Marathonfile">